mattcarlotta/react-ssr-kit/README.md

 If you wish to remove the API:

-- Delete the `api` folder.
-- In `src/server.js` remove <a href="https://github.com/mattcarlotta/react-ssr-kit/blob/master/src/server.js#L7">line 7<a/> and remove <a href="https://github.com/mattcarlotta/react-ssr-kit/blob/master/src/server.js#L18">line 18</a>.
-- Run `yarn remove bluebird body-parser consign mongoose` to remove its dependencies.
+- Run `yarn remove:api` to remove the API and its dependencies.

 ## Configuration